evanbechtol/blog-posts/NodeJS/Service-based Architecture.md

 ## 3-layer Architecture
 Building on the principle of [Separation of Concerns](https://medium.com/machine-words/separation-of-concerns-1d735b703a60) that we talked about earlier, the goal is to completely extract and separate our business logic from our API.
 Specifically, we **never** want our business logic to be present in our routes or controllers.
-By placing all of our business logic inside of services, we are able to test it without having to mock-up the Express `req` or `res` objects! :relaxed:
+In the picture below, you'll see exactly how our application will flow.
+1) Controllers receive incoming client requests, and they leverage services
+2) Services contain all business logic, and can also make calls to the data access layer
+3) The data access layer interacts with the database by performing queries
+4) Results are passed back up to the service layer.
+5) The service layer can then hand everything back to the controller
+6) The controller can then respond to the client!

 ![3-layer Architecture](https://softwareontheroad.com/static/122dab3154cb7e417bbb210bbce7ca01/62eec/server_layers.jpg)

+#### Question: Why can't I just place my business logic inside of my controller?
+This is a great question!
+Because our routes are (in this case) created using the Express framework, there's a ton of extra fluff that is added to the `req` and `res` objects.
+If we want to test our business logic, we are now tasked with the burden of creating a mock of those entire objects! :cold_sweat:  By encapsulating all of our business logic inside of services, we are able to test it without having to mock-up the Express `req` or `res` objects! :relaxed:

 ## Service Layer
+The service layer encapsulates and abstracts all of our business logic from the rest of the application.

+* **The Service Layer SHOULD**:
+  * Contain business logic
+  * Leverage the data access layer to interact with the database
+  * Be framework agnostic
+* **The Service Layer SHOULD NOT**:
+  * Be provided the `req` or `res` objects
+  * Handle responding to clients
+  * Provide anything related to HTTP Transport layer; status codes, headers, etc.
+  * Directly interact with the database
 ## Unit Testing

 ## Controller Layer